ni/measurement-plugin-python/README.md

             return ["foo", "bar"]
         ```

-4. Run/Debug the created measurement by following the steps discussed in the section ["Steps to run/debug the measurement service".](#steps-to-rundebug-the-measurement-service)
+4. Run/Debug the created measurement by following the steps discussed in the section ["Steps to Run/Debug the Measurement Service".](#steps-to-rundebug-the-measurement-service)

 ---

-## Steps to run/debug the measurement service
+## Steps to Run/Debug the Measurement Service

 1. Start the discovery service if not already started.